Federal Open Market Committee

 From June 1967 to March 1976, the Memorandum of Discussion served as the most detailed account of the discussion at each FOMC meeting.
 While Records of Policy Actions and Minutes of Actions were released during this period after 90 days, the more internally focused Memoranda of Discussion were made public with a lag of about five years.
 In May 1976, after extending the coverage of the Record of Policy Actions and expediting its release, the Committee discontinued production of the Memoranda of Discussion.

 To learn more about the history of FOMC meeting-related publications, see "Background on FOMC Meeting Minutes."
 Transcripts, Bluebooks, Greenbooks, and agendas of FOMC meetings are made available to the public through this website with about a five-year lag.
 To request access to pre-1978 FOMC material, including Bluebooks and Greenbooks, please contact the FOMC FOIA Center.

 The Beige Book, known as such originally for its beige cover, is officially entitled "Summary of Commentary on Current Economic Conditions by Federal Reserve District."
 It is produced by Reserve Bank staff and released to the public approximately two weeks prior to each regularly scheduled FOMC meeting.

 Background on the Beige Book

-The Beige Book, first published in 1983, is based on information gathered by Reserve Bank staff over the course of several weeks.
+The Beige Book, first published in June 1983, is based on information gathered by Reserve Bank staff over the course of several weeks.
 Each Federal Reserve Bank collects anecdotal information on current economic conditions in its District through reports from Bank and Branch directors and interviews with key business contacts, economists, market experts, and other sources.
 In addition to summaries of this information organized by District, the Beige Book presents a national summary of the information.
-The so-called Redbook, which was first produced in 1970, was the precursor to the Beige Book.
+The so-called Redbook (see description below), which was first produced in 1970, was the precursor to the Beige Book.